Book of Lamentations: Composition

 The lamentations of Jeremiah are depicted in this 1860 woodcut by Julius Schnorr von Karolsfeld.

-The traditional ascription of authorship to Jeremiah derives from the impetus to ascribe all biblical books to inspired biblical authors.
+The traditional ascription of authorship to Jeremiah stems from the impulse to attribute all biblical books to inspired authors.
 Jeremiah, a prophet who prophesied its demise at the time, was an obvious choice.
 In 2 Chronicles 35:25 Jeremiah is said to have composed a lament for the death of King Josiah, but there is no reference to Josiah in the book of Lamentations and no reason to connect it to Jeremiah.
 However, the modern consensus amongst scholars is that Jeremiah did not write Lamentations; like most ancient literary texts, the author or authors remain anonymous.

-Scholars are divided over whether the book is the work of one or multiple authors.
+Scholars are divided over whether the book is the work of a single author or multiple authors.
 According to the latter position, a different poet wrote each of the book's chapters and then joined to form the book.
 One clue pointing to multiple authors is that the gender and situation of the first-person witness changes—the narration is feminine in the first and second lamentations, but masculine in the third, while the fourth and fifth are eyewitness reports of Jerusalem's destruction.
-Conversely, the similarities of style, vocabulary, and theological outlook and the uniform historical setting are arguments for one author.
+Conversely, the similarities in style, vocabulary, and theological outlook, along with the uniform historical setting, are arguments for a single author.

-The book's language fits an Exilic date (586–520 BCE), and the poems probably originated from Judeans who remained in the land.
-The fact that the acrostics of chapters 2-4 follow the pe-ayin order of the pre-Exilic Paleo-Hebrew alphabet further supports the position that they are not postexilic compositions.
+The book's language fits an Exilic date (586–520 BCE), and the poems probably originated with Judeans who remained in the land.
+The fact that the acrostics of chapters 2–4 follow the pe-ayin order of the pre-Exilic Paleo-Hebrew alphabet further supports the position that they are not postexilic compositions.
 However, the sequence of the chapters is not chronological, and the poems were not necessarily written by eyewitnesses to the events.
-The book was compiled between 586 BCE and the end of the 6th century BCE, when the Temple was rebuilt.
+The book was compiled between 586 BCE and the end of the 6th century BCE, when the Temple was rebuilt as the Second Temple.
 Because Second Isaiah, whose work is dated to 550–538 BCE, seems to have known at least parts of Lamentations, the book was probably in circulation by the mid-6th century, but the exact time, place, and reason for its composition are unknown.